usexless/unity-mcp/UnityMcpServer/SETUP_GUIDE.md

 ```

 ### Test a Simple Operation
-You can test the server by using it with an LLM client or by making direct HTTP requests.
+You can test the server by using it with an LLM client that supports MCP protocol.

 ## Using with LLM Clients